Other vegetable recipes

 2

 You should also remove the squash's skin.
 Make sure that the fruit's flesh is not left attached to the hard skin.
 Next, chop the pulp up into small pieces to make it easier to cook.
+This step is important because the skin can be tough and fibrous, which may not be desirable in the smooth consistency of a jelly.
+Additionally, cutting the squash into smaller pieces will help it cook more evenly and quickly.

 3